Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/README.md

 Getting Serial (COM) Ports working as intended in VBA can be surprisingly difficult in certain usage scenarios.

-New VBA routines here work in Excel, Word and Access (Windows versions only) with Macros enabled.
+New VBA routines here resolve the above in Excel, Word and Access (Windows versions only, Macros enabled).

 No plug-ins, DLLs, ActiveX, licences, payments or registrations are required.